-Serial Construction Number Content Project Description Quantity Unit Remarks Innovation Research and Development With a building area of approximately Center Soft and 1100 square meters, it mainly includes Hard Decoration soft and hard decoration and square 1 and Infrastructure infrastructure.
+Serial Construction Number Content Project Description Quantity Unit Remarks IV.
+Smart Industrial Incubatio n Platform and Supporting Facilities Innovation Research and Development With a building area of approximately Center Soft and 1100 square meters, it mainly includes Hard Decoration soft and hard decoration and square 1 and Infrastructure infrastructure.
 1100 meters Lease Industrial Exchange Center Soft and Hard With a building area of approximately 600 Decoration and square meters, it mainly includes soft and square 2 Infrastructure hard decoration and infrastructure.
 600 meters

-Figure 3-2: Existing smart lamp posts
+Figure 3-2: Existing Smart Lighting Poles

-C. Construction Sites
+B. Construction Sites

-The Time-Space Twin Intelligent Platform, Smart Applications, and Support System for this project are software-based activities and do not involve construction sites.
+The software platforms and supporting systems for this project are software-based activities and do not involve construction sites.